MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-troubleshoot.md

 ## Symptom - Custom security attributes page is disabled

-When signed in to the [Microsoft Entra admin center](https://entra.microsoft.com) and you try to access the **Custom security attributes** page, it is disabled.
+When signed in to the [Microsoft Entra admin center](https://entra.microsoft.com) and you try to access the **Custom security attributes** page, it's disabled.

 ![Custom security attributes page disabled in Azure portal.](./media/custom-security-attributes-troubleshoot/attributes-disabled.png)